TabbyML/tabby/docs/parallel.md

 ```{note}
 Parallelization with multiple Python threads is possible because all computation methods release the [Python GIL](https://wiki.python.org/moin/GlobalInterpreterLock).
 ```

+## Model and tensor parallelism

+These types of parallelism are not yet implemented in CTranslate2.

 ## Asynchronous execution